 King’s College Early Learning Center (KCELC), under the direction of Bright Horizon Family Solutions, a leading provider of early childhood education, was recently re-accredited by the National Association for the Education of Young Children (NAEYC) – the world’s largest organization working on behalf of young children.
 Fewer than 10 percent of all child care centers, preschools, and kindergartens in this country are accredited by NAEYC.

-Anne Thompson, a 16-year veteran of NBC News, will deliver the address to graduates at the 64th annual Commencement exercises to be held at 2 p.m.
-Sunday, May 19, at Mohegan Sun Arena.
-Approximately 500 students will receive either a bachelor’s, master’s or associate degree at the ceremony.
-In addition to addressing the graduates, Thompson will receive an honorary doctor of humanities degree from King’s.
+Patrick J. Murphy, a 1996 graduate of King’s College, decorated military veteran, attorney, former US Congressman, and, most recently, Under Secretary of the US Army, will provide the address at King’s 68th Annual Commencement exercises to be held at 2 p.m.
+Sunday, May 21, at Mohegan Sun Arena.
+Approximately 500 students will receive either a bachelor’s or master’s degree at the ceremony.

 Fourteen King’s College students who will complete the master of physician assistant studies program in August will be participating in one-week medical mission trips to Haiti in April and July.

 Representatives of First Keystone Community Bank recently presented a check for $3,000 to King’s College officials.
 The donation is through the Pennsylvania Educational Improvement Tax Credit (EITC) Program.

 Local artist Katie Senunas, a 2014 graduate of King’s College, will display a variety of wildlife and landscape photos taken in Yellowstone National Park and Pennsylvania state parks during a free public exhibition, titled “Through My Eyes,” from Monday, Feb.
 27, through Friday, March 24, in the Widmann Gallery at King’s.